n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command is used to display content of the file
 ## cat command
-You can also use this command with two files simultaneously ~
+You can also use this command with two files simultaneously
+## tail command
+Its used to display content of the file from the bottom ~